B1Z1/meetjs-2023-nx-remote-caching/README.md

 use your own infrastructure.
 You don't need to use AWS, you can use any other cloud provider or even your own server.

+Remember that Nx updates their API quite often, so you need to check if the implementation of `defaultTaskRunner` has changed.
+If it has changed, you need to update your implementation of `remoteCache` function.
+I caught on it several times :D That's the one of the reasons, why it's harder to have own implementation.

 ## Useful links

 - [Bojanbass AWS Implementation](https://github.com/bojanbass/nx-aws)